compcogneuro/web/content/rubicon.md

 The widely-cited SMART goal-setting framework (specific, measurable, achievable, relevant, and time-bound ([[@Doran81]]) provides a good rule-of-thumb for what an active engaged goal should be, with specificity being critical for actually facilitating the transition to the active goal state, so there is an actual concrete action plan to guide behavior.
 This is consistent with the implementation intention if-then plans described by [[@^GollwitzerSheeran06]].

 Thus, the core goal-driven system governs the _inner-loop_ of behavior, operating over relatively short time intervals of seconds to minutes, to actively guide behavior.
-Because this core goal system is evolutionarily ancient and supported by a number of subcortical brain areas working in concert with the neocortex, it tends to fly below the level of [[conscious awareness]].
+Because this core goal system is [[evolution|evolutionarily]] ancient and supported by a number of subcortical brain areas working in concert with the neocortex, it tends to fly below the level of [[conscious awareness]].

 The more conscious, deliberative aspects of goal selection constitute a more diffuse _outer-loop_ of context and constraints that also get activated and updated in the course of the inner-loop goal selection and engagement process, but are not directly guiding online behavioral choices in the way that the active goal does ([[@HerdKruegerNairEtAl21]]).